aetperf/pg_fastbcp/README.md

 # pg_fastbcp
-A PostgreSQL extension to run the FastBCP tool from an SQL function, enabling fast data transfer between databases.
+A PostgreSQL extension to run the [FastBCP](https://www.arpe.io/fastbcp/?v=82a9e4d26595) tool from an SQL function, enabling fast extract from databases.

 ## Table of Contents
 - [FastBCP Tool Requirement](#fastbcp-tool-requirement)